siderai/bookstore/README.md

 # bookstore
 some advanced django stuff to practice

-made step by step after William S. Vincent's 'Django for professionals'
+made step by step after William S. Vincent's 'Django for professionals'.
+I use his updated version as a template

 TODO:
 1. Google auth